kayeofswords/soulsinnerstatues/chapter-2.md

 **Astrology.** In astrological systems, specific Gods are associated with specific signs of the Zodiac.
 These deities may shift slightly based on the system a writer is using.
 Sometimes, the position of the rising sign or which sign the moon is in matter just as much as one's sun sign.
 You can explore this with some Google searches on Gods for specific signs.
 Keep in mind that "astrology" is a very general term, so you will see results for Western, Vedic, and other forms of astrology.
 Speaking Platonically, the soul accumulates various traits (or garments) as it descends into the world of becoming, and the positions of the stars at birth have been used as signals of which Gods will be particularly prominent for a person that lifetime.

 **Divination-based.** Sometimes, especially in the African Diaspora religions, the God(s) someone should worship closely are determined in divination.
 Divination protocols for such rituals are usually very intricate, and they require study and care for the practitioner to do them well.
 Outside of those traditions, others may also consult with divination specialists about deities.
-Note here that "divination" is a broad category that encompasses far more than tarot and oracle cards!
+Note here that "divination" is a broad category that encompasses far more than tarot and oracle cards, and it's not just about predicting the future!
+Often, people use divination to seek advice on something that has been bothering them or gain insights into circumstances they are facing so they can make good choices.

 **Experience.** In Proclus' surviving hymns to the Gods, he makes frequent references to holy words of the wise that excite the soul towards the Gods.
 This sometimes literally happens to people.
 Sometimes, you're reading something, you have a dream, or a freaky chance occurrence hits, and it sends chills down your spine.
 It could even send the world topsy-turvy for a few hours or days.
 Something feels *right* about it.
 You may know the name of the God, or you may just know vague things about them.
 It's a gift when this happens.
 As a word of caution, keep an eye on your mental health — brain conditions can mimic spiritual experiences, so practice self-awareness and be sure to follow up with a doctor if necessary.
 (Generally speaking, "you are the chosen one" is something that only happens in Hollywood movies and messianic fringe groups.)
 Intense spiritual experiences don't happen every day.
 Praying for a dream or an unambiguous sign is something people have done for millennia in pursuit of some milder spiritual experiences.